-Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values a requiatory capacity.
-These are Constitution, Member/Officer Codes of Conduct, Whistleblowing Policy, Counter Fraud, Corruption and Bribery Strategy, Procurement Strategy.
-Ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with high ethical standards expected by the organisation Principles Guidance also further Council's Website, Constitution, Anti-money Laundering Policy, Procurement Strategy, Individual Partnership / Service Level Agreements, Partnership Framework and Principles Guidance. demonstrate a strong commitment to the rule of law as well as adhering to relevant laws and regulations include new specific laws and regulations.
+Developing and maintaining robust policies and procedures which place emphasis on agreed ethical values In addition to policies identified above, the Constitution includes specific rules and procedures with respect to procurement; financial governance, and members sitting in a regulatory capacity.
+These are reviewed and updated on a regular basis.
+Constitution, Member/Officer Codes of Conduct, Whistleblowing Policy, Counter Fraud, Corruption and Bribery Strategy, Procurement Strategy.
+Ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with high ethical standards expected by the organisation As part of Council procurement exercises, service providers are required to provide statements confirming compliance with ethical standards and, for example, antimoney laundering statements.
+The Partnership Framework and Principles Guidance also further support this.
+Council's Website, Constitution, Anti-money Laundering Policy, Procurement Strategy, Individual Partnership / Service Level Agreements, Partnership Framework and Principles Guidance.
+Ensuring members and staff demonstrate a strong commitment to the rule of law as well as adhering to relevant laws and regulations The Constitution is regularly updated to include new specific laws and regulations.
 Staff are required to hold relevant professional qualifications and comply with the law and codes of conduct.
 The Council has an appointed Monitoring Officer responsible for the maintenance of the Constitution and for guiding members on the information contained therein.
-The Council has appropriate legal advice both on the Report Template requiring input from Monitoring Officer and S151 Officer (information quality for decision taking) / positive sign off, Legal advice to Licensing and Planning Committees, Statutory Provisions, Whistleblowing policy, Counter Fraud, Corruption and Bribery Strategy, Data Protection Policy, GDPR
+The Council has appropriate legal advice both on the specific requirements of legislation and the general responsibilities placed on local authorities by public law.
+Induction training for new staff includes review of the Council's policies, which include provisions from legislation.
+Constitution, Report Template requiring input from Monitoring Officer and S151 Officer (information quality for decision taking) / positive sign off, Legal advice to Licensing and Planning Committees, Statutory Provisions, Whistleblowing policy, Counter Fraud, Corruption and Bribery Strategy, Data Protection Policy, GDPR guidance and training, IT Policy.